 Root canal therapy has a very high success rate, but nevertheless there’s always room for unexpected outcomes.
 Some decay might remain in overlooked areas of the tooth, or new decay might have occurred due to improper healing or a crown that was placed incorrectly.
 In these cases, you need to get in touch with Worcester Endodontics as soon as possible.
-We’ll address the problem before the tooth is compromised so that it can continue to serve you well for years.
+We’ll address the problem with endodontic retreatment in Worcester, MA before the tooth is compromised, so it can continue to serve you well for years.

 We may recommend that endodontic retreatment be performed if we discover one of the following: